jorgecarleitao/public-contracts/docs/usage.rst

 entities (a joint contract), but also each entity can have several contracts.

 In fact, each contract has two many to many: the entities that paid, and the entities that were paid.
-Why would you care?
-Because you have to tell python which ones you want.

 Lets say we want the entity that paid contract 791452.
 In that case, we pick the set of all entities that paid, and just choose the first one::